 Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.
 Additionally, I may get commissions for purchases made through other affiliate links in this post.

-If you are making and selling shirts or other apparel in your Silhouette or Cricut small business.
-(I hear this is disputed in the sewing world, too.
+If you are making and selling shirts or other apparel in your Silhouette or Cricut craft business, you may receive conflicting advice.
+I hear this is often disputed in the sewing world, too.

 Tell me in the comments: Do you pre wash apparel before embellishing?

 Since 2015, Christine Schinagl has been helping crafters start and run craft businesses through her blog, Cutting for Business.
 As a Silhouette and Cricut crafter herself, she has a unique take on what works and what doesn’t work in the craft business world.
 She also teaches a course on creating digital SVG designs, available at How to Design SVGs.